-How To Paint A Rustic Jar of Daisies With Ladybugs
+How To Paint Daisies In A Jar

+Learn how to paint daisies in a jar!
 This acrylic painting was done on a regular 11″ x 14″ canvas and a painted faux wood background.
 In this tutorial you will learn how to do just that plus the rustic looking Mason Jar and simple white daisies with two cute ladybugs.

 See Similar Paintings: